MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-shape-and-combine-data.md

 1. In this case, we want only the **State Code** column.
 Select that column, clear **Use original column name as prefix**, and then select **OK**.

-   If we had left the checkbox selected for **Use original column name as prefix**, the merged column would be named **State Codes.State Code**.
+   If we had left the checkbox selected for **Use original column name as prefix**, the merged column would be named **State Codes.State Codes**.

    > [!NOTE]
    > If you want to explore how to bring in the **State Codes** table, you can experiment a bit.
 If you don’t like the results, just delete that step from the **APPLIED STEPS** list in the **Query Settings** pane, and your query returns to the state prior to applying that **Expand** step.
 You can do this as many times as you like until the expand process looks the way you want it.